 Visit Henry Allingham’s Directory Profile here to learn more about this veteran.

-André Ludwig (1912-present)
+André Ludwig (1912-2024)

-The oldest living man in Europe, André Ludwig is a French supercentenarian with a record of extraordinary bravery in World War II.
+André Ludwig, a French supercentenarian who passed away in January 2024 at the age of 112, was known for his extraordinary bravery during World War II.
 Having mobilized in 1939 as war drew near, Ludwig quickly found his way to combat.
 In 1940, while fighting to stop the Germans from crossing the Moselle River, Ludwig was captured and deported to Poland as a prisoner of war.

 Visit André Ludwig’s Directory Profile here to learn more about this veteran.